arichtman/nix/README.md

 - Learn about universal blue/ostree and decide if I want to keep this
 - look into errors running `tracker-miner-fs-3.service`
 - Work out how to uninstall `nano-default-editor` `rpm-ostree override remove`
-- Fix Zellij exits still leaving you in a Bash session.
+- Fix failing Alacritty launchpad launch
 - Fix failing `systemd-remount-fs.service`

 ## Nix References